 In 2009, plans commenced for the purchase of and planning of the second campus, that same year Mr Tim Hogan was appointed Principal.
 Land was purchased in East Cranbourne and building commenced in 2010 with the first intake of students occurring in 2011.
 Boundaries were established to cater both for a multi-campus college and the rapid growth of families into the area.
 The campuses were known as the West Campus and the East Campus.
 2012 was witness to a change in the way pastoral groupings were established and operated.
 The horizontal, year level system was replaced with the vertical House based system.
 This heralded new beginnings and approaches to support the well-being of students with the formation of sustainable relationships central to the structure.
 From this eight Houses were born and subsequently the House-based Cup competition was established.

 Meanwhile at the East Campus a significant building program was undertaken to cater for the significant growth.
 The focus on delivering facilities to cater for the 21st Century Learner was central to shaping this new campus.
-Mr Black was appointed to the Principalship in 2017.
+Mr Christopher Black was appointed to the Principalship in 2017.
 The following year St. Peter’s College, together with all other schools in the Sale Diocese came under the governance of a new model and entity, The Diocese of Sale Catholic Education Limited.
 In 2019 the campus names changed to Cranbourne (formerly the West) Campus and Clyde North (formerly the East) Campus.
 A new Masterplan for the Cranbourne Campus was established and the cyclic nature of restoration and rejuvenation was reborn.
-Currently St. Peter’s College currently caters for and supports the educational needs of 1,700 students in 2020.
+Currently St. Peter’s College currently caters for and supports the educational needs of 1,974 students in early 2022.